sebastienlapierre/oio-docs/doc/docker-image/source/index.rst

 Using host network interface
 ============================

 You can start an instance using Docker host mode networking, it allows you to access the services outside your container.
-You cant specify the interface or the IP you want to use.
+You can specify the interface or the IP you want to use.

 Setting the interface: